sings Gershwin & Porter

-One of the great British jazz voices of all time, Elaine Delmar brings to the Orange Tree her acclaimed interpretations of the Great American Songbook, including music and lyrics from George and Ira Gershwin and Cole Porter.
+After selling out her first appearance at the Orange Tree, one of the great British jazz voices of all time brings to Richmond her acclaimed interpretations of two of the greatest songbooks of all time, George Gershwin and Cole Porter.

 Elaine has long been established as a singer of the very highest calibre, with a voice and personality that have captivated worldwide audiences through her many stage and television appearances.
 She has worked on Broadway and in the West End, appeared at concert venues including the Barbican and the Royal Albert Hall, and made regular visits to jazz venues including Ronnie Scott’s.

-‘one of the ageless, evergreen singing stars… as beautiful and talented as ever… she’s marvellous!’
+"One of the ageless, evergreen singing stars… she’s marvellous!"
 Michael Parkinson

 Daughter of the acclaimed jazz trumpeter Leslie “Jiver” Hutchinson, Elaine was born in Harpenden.
 After eleven years studying classical piano and vocals, she decided to concentrate on a vocal career in jazz, and quickly became acknowledged as one of the world’s finest jazz performers.